sftpplus/sftpplus-docs/doc_source/configuration/locations.rst

 SMB / Windows Share Location
 ----------------------------

-An `smb` location provides access to an SMB version 3 (Server Message Block or Windows Share) server over TCP.
+An `smb` location provides access to an SMB
+(Server Message Block or Windows Share) server over TCP.

-This does not include access over UDP or version 1 or 2.
+SMB versions 3 and 2 are supported, but version 1 is not.
+Access over UDP is not included either.

 The location only requires configuring the server address and credentials.
 The actual share names and paths used for a file transfer are defined as part